What do traders expect when they first start in the foreign exchange trading market?

 Market makers are considered the intermediaries between retail investors and the tier 1 liquidity providers.
 Their role in the market greatly enhances liquidity, and increased liquidity leads to cheaper costs for traders, lower spreads and a larger volume of trades.

-Historically, traders had to carry out a trade with a traditional broker but today online trading platforms make it simple to invest in FX from anywhere in the world.
+Historically, traders had to carry out a trade with a traditional broker but today online trading platforms make it easier to invest in forex from anywhere in the world.
 All you need is a computer and internet, and you can access the market 24 hours a day, 5 days a week to place a trade.

 There are three different types of forex markets to trade in: